orange-cloudfoundry/cf-ops-automation-broker/README.md

 ### Configuring the service broker catalog

 Use `spring.cloud.openservicebroker.catalog` environment variable to set catalog config in a YAML format.
 See [spring-cloud-open-service-broker](https://docs.spring.io/spring-cloud-open-service-broker/docs/current/reference/html5/#_providing_a_catalog_using_properties) for a sample YML and raw properties configuration

+### Read-only mode

+When the service instance read-only mode is configured (see [DeploymentProperties.java](src/main/java/com/orange/oss/cloudfoundry/broker/opsautomation/ondemandbroker/pipeline/DeploymentProperties.java)), then service instance operations (create/update/delete) are rejected, while service binding operations (create/delete) are still accepted.
+This enables to perform maintenance on the underlying COA/git branches infrastructure while not risking corrupted COA inventory and not imposing full control plan downtime to coab users.

+### skipDeProvision opt-in

+When `pipeline.skipDeProvision` is set to `true`, then the inner broker will not receive unprovision calls (i.e. upon `cf delete-service-instance`).
+Default is `false`

+This is designed to support undeletes by operators until they explicitly approve the deletion the associated COA deployment (and the associated underlying bosh deployment).

+Some brokers with highly sensitive data (e.g. implementing data erasure) should prefer to not opt-in for this flag, as this could increase risk of data recovery after the service deprovision phase.

 ### Troubleshooting COAB